eligutovsky/abc/README.md

 # abc

-An CLI utility for printing English alphabet
+An CLI utility for printing English alphabet in a terminal

 ## usage